ICTLearningSciences/org-pal3-mentorpal/checkpoint/vector_models/README.md

-## Store checkpoint models here
+## Store vector models here

-The models can be downloaded from here: https://webdisk.ict.usc.edu/index.php/s/J7IJMxFuax3SiHo
+The vector models can be downloaded from here: https://webdisk.ict.usc.edu/index.php/s/J7IJMxFuax3SiHo

 To access webdisk, you must have a .netrc file: machine webdisk.ict.usc.edu